jipolanco/Circulation.jl/README.md

 julia --project=scripts -e "using Pkg; Pkg.instantiate()"
 ```

+Note that this will install the packages listed in the `Project.toml` and `Manifest.toml` in the [`scripts/`](scripts/) subdirectory.

 Then, run the script as follows:

 ```bash
 julia --project=scripts scripts/synthetic.jl
 ```

-This will in particular generate binary files `VI*_d.000.dat` on the root directory, containing the three components of the synthetic velocity field.
+This will in particular generate binary files `VI{x,y,z}_d.000.dat` on the root directory, containing the three components of the synthetic velocity field.
+Also note that the field can be visualised by opening the generated `synthetic.vti` file in [ParaView](https://www.paraview.org/).
-To analyse them, move them to `sample_data/NS/`:
+To analyse the fields, first move them to `sample_data/NS/`:

 ```bash
 mv -v VI*_d.000.dat sample_data/NS/